 Unfortunately, the managers that you entrusted to lead your employees and to take your organization to the next level, are often the same ones that are causing the rupture in your workplace that’s leading to agitated employees and terrible Glassdoor reviews.
 But what are the specific areas that your managers are performing poorly on?
 If you can identify that first, it’s easier to move towards solutions.

-Here are the 5 most common mistakes your managers may be making that are damaging your reputation as well as your employee retention rate.
+Here are the five most common mistakes your managers may be making that are damaging your reputation as well as your employee retention rate.

 1. Not setting clear expectations and standards for your employees.

 Every manager needs to be able to provide a clear answer to these questions: